nixys/nxs-data-anonymizer/README.md

   - MySQL/MariaDB/Percona (5.7/8.0/8.1/all versions)
 - Flexible data faking based on:
   - Go templates and [Sprig template’s library](https://masterminds.github.io/sprig/) like [Helm](https://helm.sh/docs/chart_template_guide/functions_and_pipelines/).
 You may also use values of other columns for same row to build more flexible rules
-  - External commands you may execute to create table field value2
+  - External commands you may execute to create table field values
   - Security enforcement rules
   - Link cells across the database to generate the same values
 - Stream data processing.
 It means that you can a use the tool through a pipe in command line and redirect dump from source DB directly to the destination DB with required transformations